Current Available Positions at MMU

 In a normal work-day, the employee may be required to combine standing and walking 70%-100% of a shift; lift up to 35 pounds frequently and up to 50 pounds occasionally; bend frequently; squat, kneel, climb stairs and ladders, reach above shoulder level and lift from high/low positions occasionally; bend and push/pull frequently.

 Sensory requirements are speech to communicate with others in fluent English.
 Also required are vision to visually assess runway conditions, the ability to read and write in English, and hearing sufficient to listen to aircraft radios and coworkers.

 Although 60% of the time is spent indoors or in a vehicle, temperatures will range from extreme cold to extreme heat.
-Operations Coordinators will experience prolonged exposure to sunlight, rain, sleet, snow and other elements on a regular basis.
-While every effort is made to ensure employee safety, employees may be exposed to petroleum products, cleaning products, animal remains, and other hazardous materials.
+Operations Coordinators will have prolonged exposure to sunlight, rain, sleet, snow, and other elements on a regular basis.
+While every effort is made to ensure employee safety such employees are exposed to petroleum products, cleaning products, animal remains, and other hazardous materials.

 Must be able to operate a vehicle at all times.
 The operation of large vehicles, fork lifts, and other machinery will be required.

 Must be able to multi-task.
 Typical examples are operating computer programs while simultaneously listening to an aircraft radio and documenting transient landings.
 Must be able to operate a vehicle while simultaneously scanning the runway, communicating with the air traffic control tower and at times with the Operations or Facilities Department and/or management personnel.